-You can participate in the GEO Querétaro program during a 6-week summer session.
+The GEO Querétaro program is six weeks in the summer .
 If you have completed SPAN 103 or 112 by the time you depart for Querétaro, you can earn 12 quarter credits of intermediate-level Spanish that would fulfill (at the UO) the equivalent of SPAN 201-202-203.
-If you have already completed the SPAN-200 sequence or equivalent, you may enroll for 12 quarter credits by selecting three courses from advanced 3rd year Spanish courses, contemporary Mexican literature, advanced writing, Mexican culture, and Mexican history.
+If you have already completed the SPAN-200 sequence or equivalent, you may enroll for 12 quarter credits by selecting three courses from advanced 3rd year Spanish courses on contemporary Mexican literature, advanced writing, Mexican culture, and Mexican history.
 All courses are taught in Spanish by instructors from UAQ's College of Language and Literature.
-The course on Mexican history examines the 19th and 20th centuries, highlighting moments in which the city of Querétaro played an important role in Mexican history, including the Independence movement, the Reforma era, and the Mexican Revolution.
+The course on Mexican history examines the 19th and 20th centuries, highlighting moments in which the city of Querétaro played an important role in Mexican history, including the Mexican Revolution.